 Young, healthy adult pets should have a thorough physical examination and laboratory testing every twelve months.
 Annual laboratory testing in young healthy pets includes complete blood count, chemistry panel, urinalysis and blood parasite testing.
 Intestinal parasite screening is recommended every six months by the Companion Animal Parasite Council.
-In addition to a complete physical examination, our medical team will assess your pet’s nutrition and activity level and help you adjust feeding and exercise to promote a long and healthy life.
+In addition to a complete physical examination, our veterinarians and veterinary staff will assess your pet’s nutrition and activity level and help you adjust feeding and exercise to promote a long and healthy life.
 Our medical team will assess your pet’s dental health, create a home dental care plan and administer an appropriate professional dental cleaning schedule.
-Of course, a wide-range of dental services are all available directly from our veterinary hospital, so ensuring the comprehensive oral hygiene of your pet is as easy as possible.
+Of course, a wide-range of dental services are all available directly from our veterinary clinic, so ensuring the comprehensive oral hygiene of your pet is as easy as possible.

-Meadowmont Animal Hospital recommends that mature pets, those over seven years of age, schedule wellness visits every six months.
-Our health team understands that these pets need more frequent medical assessments to detect changes in organ function, mentation, reduced mobility and other age-related concerns.
+Our veterinarians recommend that mature pets, those over seven years of age, schedule wellness visits every six months.
+Our pet health team understands that these pets need more frequent medical assessments to detect changes in organ function, mentation, reduced mobility and other age-related concerns.
 Please tell us about changes in behavior, food and water consumption, urination, defecation, activity level, and mood, as these may be important indicators of discomfort or disease.
 At our veterinary clinic, we will complete a thorough physical examination and laboratory testing.
 Routine laboratory testing may include complete blood count, extensive chemistry panel, urinalysis, thyroid testing and parasite testing.
-At these visits we will continue to monitor your pet’s dental health.
+During these visits we will continue to monitor your pet’s dental health.
 Dental disease seems to be more prominent in this age group, which makes home dental care especially important.
 Often the need for professional dental care will increase in frequency if periodontal disease is detected.